 UNO’s geography online degree curriculum includes 30 concentration credits, with three optional specialization tracks: physical and human study, regional study, or geographic techniques.
 All students complete the same required core courses in world regional geography, human geography, and physical geography.
 Each concentration offers a unique selection of courses in a specialized area of study; for example, in the physical and human study track, options include water resources, political geography, and urbanization in developing areas.
 Degree candidates also complete two additional 12–credit secondary field studies in complementary subject areas such as anthropology or environmental science.

-UNO offers an array of credit transfer options and opportunities for students to gain academic credit for previous experience.
+UNO offers many credit transfer options and opportunities for students to gain academic credit for previous experience.
 Online learners can earn credit for assessment tests such as CLEP or DSST, which demonstrate knowledge in specific subject areas.
 Students can also gain credit for relevant professional experiences, such as military education, professional certifications, work training, and other nontraditional learning.

-UNO is regionally accredited from the Higher Learning Commission (HLC).
+University of Nebraska at Omaha is regionally accredited by the Higher Learning Commission (HLC).